amarshikhar/Data-Science-project-Aerospace-engineering/README.md

 >Column name Similarly, the name of the columns in the data sets should match with the specification present in the schema files.
 Accordingly the file is put into Good data folder or Bad data folder.

->Number of columns The schema specifies the permissible number of columns present in the data set, the files that validate against schema are moved to Good data folder and otherwise to Bad data folder.
+>Number of columns: The schema specifies the permissible number of columns present in the data set, the files that validate against schema are moved to Good data folder and otherwise to Bad data folder.

->Column datatype The datatype of each column should be the same as that specified in the schema file, following which the data is put in Good data folder and failing which it is put in Bad data folder.
+>Column datatype: The datatype of each column should be the same as that specified in the schema file, following which the data is put in Good data folder and failing which it is put in Bad data folder.

 ### Test data Insertion into Cassandra db